 speaker

-We'll take our next question from Oscar Lindstrom from Dan's Bank.
+We'll take our next question from Oskar Lindström from Dans Bank.
 Your line is open.
 Please go ahead.

 speaker

 Good morning.
 Three questions from my side.
-The first one is more a general one.
-I mean we see now prices likely trotting at historically quite high levels in most segments and we still sort of good profitability for you.
-I mean reasonably cost curves have shifted up and become steeper with your position at the lower end becoming more profitable.
-My question is, is this a structural shift that sort of lays the foundation for future cycles or is there something else going on?
+The first one is more of a general one.
+I mean, we see now prices likely troughing at historically quite high levels in most segments.
+And we've still sort of good profitability for you.
+I mean, reasonably cost curves have shifted up and become steeper with your position at the lower end becoming more profitable.
+My question is, is this a structural shift that sort of lays the foundation for future cycles, or is there something else going on?
+That's my first question.

 speaker